-Firefighters battling large blaze near MediaWorks building in Auckland
+Woman rescued from large blaze in Auckland's Eden Terrace

 • Fire in Auckland's Waitawa Regional Park covering four hectares

-A crane has also been brought in to help firefighters working to control the blaze.
+A crane has also been brought in to help firefighters control the blaze.

 The area is filled with smoke.